giuper/teaching/CRYPTO20/Scripts/05-X509/README.md

 # x509 Certificate Authority #

-1. Step 1: create the needed directory structure for the Root CA
+1. Create the needed directory structure for the Root CA

     Execute [script](setupCA.sh) in the root directory

-2. Step 2: generate the private key for the Root CA and self-sign it to generate the Root CA certificate
+2. Generate the private key for the Root CA and self-sign it to generate the Root CA certificate

     Execute [script](createRootCert.sh) in the root directory

-3. Step 3: create the needed directory structure for the Intermediate CA
+3. Create the needed directory structure for the Intermediate CA

     Execute [script](setupCA.sh) in the intermediate directory

-4. Step 4: generate the private for the Intermediate CA and produce a CSR for the Root CA
+4. Generate the private for the Intermediate CA and produce a CSR for the Root CA

     Execute [script](setupCA.sh) in the intermediate directory

-5. Step 5: sign the Intermediate CA certificate using the key of the Root CA
+5. Sign the Intermediate CA certificate using the key of the Root CA

     Execute [script](signIntermediateCA.sh) in the root directory

-6. Step 6: verify the Intermediate CA certificate Execute [script](verifyIntermediate.sh) in the intermediate directory
+6. Verify the Intermediate CA certificate

+    Execute [script](verifyIntermediate.sh) in the intermediate directory

-7. Step 7: generate a server certificate signed by the Intermediate CA Execute [script](createServer.sh) in the intermediate directory
+7. Generate a server certificate signed by the Intermediate CA

+    Execute [script](createServer.sh) in the intermediate directory

-8. Step 8: generate a client certificate signed by the Intermediate CA Execute [script](createClient.sh) in the intermediate directory
+8. Generate a client certificate signed by the Intermediate CA

+    Execute [script](createClient.sh) in the intermediate directory